meenalbhatia28/meenalbhatia28.github.io/README.md

 ![A GIF showing step 4](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/edit_click_pencil.gif)

-5. You can change the pre-existing information with yours and comment out the information from _config.yml_ that you are not interested in showing on your resume.
+5. You can change the pre-existing information with yours and comment out the information from _config.yml_ that you are not interested in showing on your resume.Just like the way i replaced the default name with my own ,see below:

 ![A GIF showing step 4](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/replace_info_in_config.gif)